 To boil eggs in an Instant Pot, place 1 cup of water in the liner and add in as many eggs as you like in a single layer.
 Pressure cook on high for 5 minutes.
 Let the pressure release naturally for 5 minutes and then do a quick release.
 Place the eggs in an ice bath for 5 more minutes to cool down and stop the cooking process.

-Perfectly cooked hard boiled eggs and they peel like a dream.
+Perfectly cooked hard boiled eggs and the best part is that they peel like a dream.
 The shells literally just slip right off the eggs.

 I also use the Instant Pot to cook a bunch of chicken breasts and then shred them up and keep bags on shredded chicken on hand for meals.
 I used some of my Instant Pot shredded chicken in these keto stuffed peppers.